10 Misconceptions about Type 2 Diabetes

 There is no cure for type 2 diabetes.
 Beware of any person or company who tries to sell you a miracle product with claims of a cure.
 While research has been done on remission to show it’s possible, studies such as the DiRECT trial indicate that it depends on the progression of diabetes and substantial weight loss.
 If you’re interested in learning more about if remission is possible for you, please consult your healthcare provider.

 10. You Can’t Live a Healthy and Active Life with Diabetes

 Don’t believe us?
 Just ask people within the type 2 diabetes community.
 In our life with type 2 stories section and in our #BeyondPowerful campaign, you’ll find the stories of people within our community who’ve shared how type 2 diabetes impacts their lives.
 From being diagnosed to experiencing complications, to dealing with the stigma and shame of diabetes—each person’s voice provides a unique perspective on how anyone can defy the misconceptions about type 2 diabetes and live a healthy life with it.

 To learn more about Type 2 diabetes, visit Beyond Type 2.

-This content was made possible with support from Insulet, a Partner of Beyond Type 1.
+This content was made possible with support from Insulet, an active partner of Beyond Type 1 at the time of publication.
 Beyond Type 1 maintains full editorial control of all content published across our platforms.